 Listed below are some of the exciting enhancements users can leverage to improve their budgeting and forecasting for 2021 and beyond.

 In previous releases of Workday Adaptive Planning, users were not able to suppress 0 values in visualisations.
 This meant that when a column/bar had no data, a blank column/bar would appear.
 This caused some frustration for users as it had a negative impact on the visibility of the chart.

 The Workday 2021R1 release has now introduced a suppress feature for charts which will eliminate this concern.

 The screenshot below is an example of how the previous release handles 0 values in visualisations.
 As you can see, the Function (Uncategorised) still appears even though there are no values.

 If you compare the first screenshot with the screenshot below, you will notice that the Function (Uncategorised) column has been suppressed as there was no data.

 Something to consider with this feature is that suppression will not apply when the visualisation is broken down by time, and it will also not apply to geo maps.

 Dashboard view settings

 The 2021R1 release includes a new update for context filters in dashboards.
-By enabling the override default property on the context filter, users can change the default level and time.
-This has allowed for greater customisation and means that the dashboard filters can be modified to better suit user requirements.
+Users can change the default level and time by enabling the override default property on the context filter.
+This has allowed for greater customisation, allowing users to modify the dashboard filters to suit their requirements.

 The introduction of this feature is an exciting step in the right direction.
-However there are some notable limitations.
-Users are currently unable to set a default time period that is a relative date (for example, prior month or current month), and you are also only able to override the default values for the time and level filters.
+However, there are some notable limitations.
+Users are currently unable to set a default time period for a relative date (for example, prior month or current month).
+You are also only able to override the default values for the time and level filters.